VACCINE MICROPATCHES

 Since 2018, MSF has been closely following the development of this technology, which could transform the approach to vaccination in unstable contexts.
 Three candidates for a combined measles-rubella vaccine are currently at different stages of clinical trials.

-- Potentially easier to use, even by non-medical personnel
+- Simplified use → potentially even by non-medical personnel

-- No needles or syringes, limiting the risk of injury and waste production
+- No needles or syringes → lower risk of contamination and less waste

-With authorisation expected by 2030, MSF and the MSF Foundation want to ensure that these devices are operational as soon as they are launched, particularly in contexts of high need: epidemics, remote areas, children under 9 months of age, and displaced populations.
+With approval for market release expected by 2030, MSF and the MSF Foundation want to ensure that these devices are operational as soon as they are launched, particularly in contexts of high need: epidemics, remote areas, children under 9 months of age, and displaced populations.

 The role of the MSF Foundation